MarcoJanse/MarcoJanse.github.io.old/about.md

 I'm a IT professional with more than 20 years of IT-experience.
 I have a passion for operating systems, automation, monitoring, and coding.
 (PowerShell in particular)
 I live in a small town in the Netherlands with my amazing wife and two lovely kids and a wonderful dog.

-## Things about me and my interests
+## My digital portfolio and the things I like

 - [LinkedIn](https://linkedin.com/in/marco-janse-publicprofile) - My resume and things I post and share profesionally.
 - [Twitter](https://twitter.com/MarcoJanse) - My Twitter profile, mostly used for following fellow IT-professionals, so no cat posts!